ArchiveBox/docs/Chromium-Install.md

 ## Troubleshooting

-If you encounter problems setting up Google Chrome or Chromium, see the [[Troubleshooting]] page.
+If you encounter problems setting up Google Chrome or Chromium, see the [[Troubleshooting#chromiumgoogle-chrome]] page.